Detecting Entanglement by Pure Bosonic Extension: Introduction

-By parameterizing the pure bosonic state, combined with the gradient backpropagation technique, we can obtain lower bounds of REE in various cases, including the bound entangled region.
-A hybrid quantum-classical algorithm can also be realized using a symmetric variational quantum circuit to produce the pure bosonic state for larger dimensions.
-Then we can obtain the desired pure state whose marginal state gives the accurate REE value by the variational approach.
-Compared to the Semi-Definite Programming way, like the symmetric extension function in QETLAB, our algorithm can support much larger dimensions and provide much more extensions, while QETLAB can only deal with small dimensions and few extensions.
+By parameterizing pure $k$-bosonic states $\vert \psi_{AB_1...B_k}\rangle$ and employing the gradient backpropagation technique, we can obtain satisfactory lower bounds for REE in various cases, including the region of bound entanglement.
+Compared to the traditional SDP approach, such as the symmetric/bosonic extension function in QETLAB, our algorithm can handle much larger dimensions and provide more extensions.

-The paper is structured as follows: in Sec. \ref{Sec:method}, we introduce some theoretical background and present our method in detail.
-In Sec. \ref{Sec:results}, we show our numerical results, including comparisons with some well-known methods.
-Further discussions and outlooks can be found in In Sec. \ref{Sec:discussions}.